 A: One of the top things is weight.
-For people who have been gaining weight, or have fat around their waists in particular then it's time to take action.
+For people who have overweight or obesity then it's time to take action.
 If you have elevated triglycerides or your blood pressure is creeping up, these are signs that metabolically things are not right in your body.

 "You're not going to lose weight in one day but it's a very positive thing to know that in one day's walk you are making a change in insulin resistance and other metabolic conditions that can make a big difference. "

 Q: How does physical activity fit into the recommendations?